bekkayya/session_manager/README.md

 ### sessions
  save data is broken into session files, which contain checkpoints and a rolling autosave

-> each checkpoint contains the prompt, response, parameters, and model settings
+> checkpoints contain the prompt, response, parameters, and model settings

 > autosaves contain the current state of the input and output text boxes